Admission to the Teacher Preparation Program Requirements

 TSIA 2.0 ELAR Reading Exemption:

-- A or B in ENGL 230X (World, British, or American Literature) AND
+- A, B, or C in ENGL 230X (World, British, or American Literature) AND

 Additional TSIA 2.0 Exemptions